awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 2. Do not use `_` as prefix to naming event name and attribute name, `_` prefix is the reserved from Clickstream Analytics.

-3. The event name and attribute name are in case-sensitive, So the event `Add_to_cart` and `add_to_cart` will be Recognized as two different event.
+3. The event name and attribute name are in case-sensitive, So the event `Add_to_cart` and `add_to_cart` will be recognized as two different event.

 ### Event and Attribute Limitation